Cost-Share Program Enrollment

 Cover crops have many on farm benefits including reducing soil erosion, nutrient losses and improving soil health.
 Producers interested in planting cover crops may be reimbursed for 75% of the cost of cover crop seed, planting and spring herbicide application (if applicable), up to $40 per acre with a maximum of $1500 per farm.
 Receipts are required for this program.
 Handwritten receipts are okay if providing your own seed or purchasing from a neighbor, for example.

 Producers may select the cover crop seed and seeding method of their choice.
-Cover crops should ideally be planted by Oct.15 if possible and maintained until the following spring.
+Cover crops should ideally be planted by October 15 if possible and maintained until the following spring.
 Harvesting the cover crop as forage is admissible.

 No-Till/Reduced Tillage